aguirre-matteo/website/content/_index.md

 Hi, I'm Aguirre Matteo, a young student from a Tech School in Argentina.
 I started to use Linux in 2024 and rapidly fell in love with the open source community and decided to become a Linux SysAdmin.
-I'm currently learning all the tools and skills that are needed in a typical job, such as managing and configuring services such as DHCPs, DNSs, Web servers, and working with containers.
+I'm currently learning all the tools and skills that are needed in a typical job, like managing and configuring services such as DHCPs, DNSs, Web servers, and working with containers.

 I've studied English for around 2-3 years, but mainly acquired it due to fully